Nigeria Diplomatic Profile

 Key Interests

-• Countering insurgency and internal banditry
+• Defeating northern insurgency and banditry

 Nigeria Allies and Enemies

-Nigeria's closest allies: Sierra Leone (43), Benin (41), Germany (41), United States (39), Italy (39).
+Nigeria's closest allies: Sierra Leone (43), United States (42), Benin (41), Germany (41), United Kingdom (40).

 Nigeria's top rivals: North Korea (-28), Belarus (-23), Niger (-23), Russia (-19), Afghanistan (-19).